zdravkov/kendo-docs/getting-started/web/treeview/overview.md

 A complete reference on how to bind the TreeView to different service end-points can be found on the [HierarchicalDataSource API help](/api/framework/hierarchicaldatasource).

+### Enabling drag-and-drop for TreeView nodes

+    $("#treeView").kendoTreeView({
+        dragAndDrop: true
+    });

+When drag-and-drop is enabled, the nodes of a TreeView can be dragged and dropped between all levels, with useful tooltips helping indicate where the node will be dropped.

+## Accessing an Existing TreeView

+You can reference an existing **TreeView** instance via [jQuery.data()](http://api.jquery.com/jQuery.data/).
+Once a reference has been established, you can use the API to control its behavior.

+### Accessing an existing TreeView instance

+    var treeView = $("#treeView").data("kendoTreeView");

 ## Item definition

 When binding through the dataSource configuration option, each item can have the following properties: